 During 01 May – 02 May 2010 the 2-day total precipitation at Nashville, Tennessee was 13.57 inches — by far the wettest 2-day period on record for that location (the old record was 6.68 inches on 13-14 September 1979, in association with Hurricane Fredrick).
 With 7.25 inches falling on 02 May (5.57 inches of that in just 6 hours!), this also set a record for the wettest calendar day on record.
 And, remarkably, only 2 days into the month May 2010 is already the wettest May on record for Nashville.
 An animation of 24-hour observed precipitation can be seen here.

-However, more important than the cold convective cloud top temperatures was the plume of rich moisture that was feeding northward across the Gulf of Mexico and into the Tennessee Valley region.
-The Blended Total Precipitable Water (TPW) product (above) showed that TPW values began to exceed 50 mm across the Lower Mississippi River Valley region late in the day on 01 May, with TPW within the moisture plume reaching 75 mm over the Gulf of Mexico late in the day on 02 May.
-TPW values were greater than 200% of normal across most of the Mississippi and Tennessee Valley regions, as well as within the northward-moving moisture plume.
+However, more important than the cold convective cloud top temperatures was the plume of rich moisture that was feeding northward across the Gulf of Mexico and into the Tennessee Valley.
+The Blended Total Precipitable Water (TPW) product (above) showed that TPW values began to exceed 50 mm across the Lower Mississippi River Valley late in the day on 01 May, with TPW within the moisture plume reaching 75 mm over the Gulf of Mexico late in the day on 02 May.
+TPW values were greater than 200% of normal across most of the Mississippi and Tennessee Valleys, as well as within the northward-moving moisture plume.

 Incidentally, this case also serves as a great example of why you can’t always identify and track important TPW plumes on standard water vapor imagery — the water vapor channel is often sensing radiation from a layer that is above that of the bulk of the TPW plume (comparison of GOES water vapor image and MIMIC TPW image).